 As is presented in the advice issued by the family's lawyers, there is substantial legal precedent that grants the basis of the creation of a public inquiry.
 Past cases tried at the European Court of Human Rights have set precedent that under an Article 2 obligation, an independent investigation must occur.
 The advice also referred to similar cases within Council of Europe States where a “suspicious or violent death” has resulted in an investigation by an independant, external body.

 His work on the call for a public inquiry, and that of the barristers he has instructed, is financially supported by a grant from Free Press Unlimited (FPU), which is in turn supported by the Ministry of Foreign Affairs of the Netherlands.
 The grant is independently administered by the European Centre for Press & Media Freedom (ECPMF), whose legal expert monitors the work that it funds and reports to FPU.

-We are represented in court by Dr Comodini Cachia, Dr Jason Azzopardi MP and Dr Eve Borg Costanzi.
+The family is represented in the public inquiry by Dr Comodini Cachia, Dr Jason Azzopardi MP and Dr Eve Borg Costanzi.